 - Provide useful feedback to the veterinarian.

-- Pre-Conversation Questionnaire, to be completed by the conversation participant, and explores demographic and practice information.
+- Pre-conversation questionnaire explores demographic and practice information.

-- Medical Records Review of four medical records, to be provided by the conversation participant and reviewed by the Peer Advisor prior to the conversation.
+- Medical records review of four medical records by the Peer Advisor prior to the conversation.